pulsarventures/aimusings/_posts/2025-04-13-vibe-design.md

 categories: musings update
 ---

-When building product ideas, my workflow moves from sketches to mind maps, then to “vibe writing” specs with ChatGPT and “vibe coding” with Claude and Cursor.
-I realized I’m missing a “vibe design” step — a way to quickly sketch and refine UX/UI ideas before diving into code.
-I’m looking for a tool, like a Copilot for design, that helps create early prototypes without breaking my creative flow.
+When building product ideas, I move from sketches and mind maps to “vibe writing” specs with ChatGPT and then “vibe coding” with Claude and Cursor, but I’ve realized I’m missing a “vibe design” step in between.
+I’m looking for a tool that feels like a Copilot for UX/UI — something that helps me quickly sketch and refine prototypes without jumping straight into code.

 When I’m building out a product idea, my workflow usually looks like this: